HackerYou/tpltraining/scratch.md

 #### Challenge: Square dancing

-**Objective:** Scratch the cat wants to do dancing!
-Can you make them dance in a square?
-Have scratch move for 50 steps, wait 1 second turn 90deg and wait 1 second.
-Then repeat 4 times!
-Bonus challenge: can you make the cat draw a hexagon?
+**Objective:** Scratch the cat wants to dance!
+Can you make him dance in a square?
+Have Scratch move for 50 steps, wait 1 second, turn 90 degrees, and then wait 1 second.
+Repeat 4 times!
+Bonus: can you make the cat dance in a hexagon?
 What would you need to change?

 **Where to guide learners:**
 - **Events** (dark gold) - use these blocks to start some code, there is a click event for example